What to know about advertising fatigue?

 Q: Are there any technological solutions to ad fatigue?

-R: Yes, eye-tracking and neuro-marketing make it possible to finely analyze the brain's reactions to advertisements.
+R: Yes, eye-tracking and neuro-marketing allow for fine analysis of the brain's reactions to advertisements.
 Behavioral data also helps to better target messages.

-Q: Is ad fatigue dooming the future of advertising?
+Q: Does ad fatigue doom the future of advertising?

 R: Used well, new formats (native, videos, etc.) and consumer data make it possible to create campaigns that are still very effective.
 However, brands must fundamentally review their approach.

-I hope that this article has allowed you to better understand the ins and outs of advertising fatigue, an unavoidable phenomenon in the digital age.
-Don’t hesitate to share your opinions in the comments! 😉 But before leaving you, here is how to create an irresistible commercial offer.
+I hope this article has helped you better understand the ins and outs of advertising fatigue, an unavoidable phenomenon in the digital age.
+Feel free to share your opinions in the comments! 😉 But before leaving you, here are how to create an irresistible commercial offer.

 Leave comments